|RFC-0141: CTF Process|

 If a platform team responds to all backwards-compatibility-breaking changes to API and ABI you own with a test, and write tests for new platform contract functionality and behaviors, that team is in Tier 1.

-Note that the requirement for CTS tests for API review only applies to PlaSA API elements.
-As long as an API is not exposed to end developers via an SDK, it does not need associated CTS tests.
+Note that the requirement for CTF tests for API review only applies to PlaSA API elements.
+As long as an API is not exposed to end developers via an SDK, it does not need associated CTF tests.

 Tier 2 (building)

 Because breakages in changing code are more likely than breakages in long-term stable code, and as a way of providing incremental coverage, we propose introducing the following policy:

 All modifications to the API or behavior of a PlaSA element, regardless of whether it is a new PlaSA element or an existing one, must be accompanied by a CTF test that covers the change.

 If it is not currently possible to write CTF tests for an existing public or partner surface area element, then the responsible team must provide a plan for developing those tests prior to making the change, and execute on that plan as soon as is feasible, as agreed upon with their API reviewer.

 In this tier, we strongly recommend CTF tests be written prior to major rewrites or replacement of any services, tools, or libraries that affect PlaSA behavior, regardless of whether the new code is intended to change that behavior.
 For example, if we were to rewrite the kernel from scratch, but keep the same VDSO behavior, tests of that behavior should be written prior to the rewrite.

 If you do everything you need for Tier 1, and you make sure that all changes you make to ABI or API are covered by CTF tests, you have achieved Tier 2.